Willemstijn/BitcoinLottery/README.md

 # BitcoinLottery

 Python script to generate random BTC adresses.
 If you find an address with wallet balance, you win!
+Script is based on Linux systems with Python3 installed.

 ## Requirements

-This script is build on Python3.

-### Linux

-The following packages have to be installed to make the lottery work:
+The following Python modules have to be installed:
 * sudo apt install python-pip3
-* pip3 install bitcoin
+* sudo pip3 install bitcoin [*](https://pypi.org/project/bitcoin/)
-* pip3 install requests
+* sudo pip3 install requests

-### Windows

-The following software has to be installed on Windows 10 for this script to work

-* Download and install the latest stable [Python3 for Windows](https://www.python.org/downloads/windows/)(Current stable version is 3.8.0).
-* py -m pip install bitcoin

 ## Downloading the BitcoinLottery Python script